Website icon Xpert.Digital

 These two consecutive quarters of negative economic growth meet the definition of a technical recession.

 It is important to note that this situation is different than expected.
-Many experts had originally hoped that the German economy would recover in 2024.
-Instead, the economic weakness continued.
-The reasons for this are varied and include, among other things, the sluggish global economy, consumer restraint due to high inflation rates, increased interest rates and geopolitical uncertainties.
+Many experts had initially hoped that the German economy would recover in 2024.
+Instead, the period of economic weakness continued.
+The reasons for this are manifold and include, among other things, the sluggish global economy, consumer restraint due to high inflation rates, increased interest rates, and geopolitical uncertainties.

-Despite this technical recession, the situation is “not as dramatic” as a “full-blown recession.”
-The impact has been relatively mild so far, and there is hope (currently different forecasts, see above) for a gradual recovery in the second half of 2024.
-Nevertheless, the economic situation in Germany remains challenging, and economic growth is expected to continue across the country The year 2024 will be very low.
+Despite this technical recession, the situation is “not as dramatic” as in a “full-blown recession.”
+The impact has been relatively mild so far, and there is hope (though forecasts currently vary, see above) for a gradual recovery in the second half of 2024.
+Nevertheless, the economic situation in Germany remains challenging, and economic growth for the entire year of 2024 is expected to be very weak.

 ☑️ SME support in strategy, consulting, planning and implementation